timboudreau/shutesburybroadband/broadbandFaq.md

 **What Parts Of This Cost Money** - Building the network involves paying for

  - Doing a network design - i.e. where will the fiber run, what splitters or other equipment is needed where.
 The design is also a prerequisite for making detailed cost estimates.
- - Someone to manage the project, coordinate the work and be responsible for tasks being completed well, on-time and in the right order
+ - A project manager or project management company to coordinate and schedule the work, ensure contractors are paid, ensure work is completed on-time and correctly, and be responsible for the details of the project
  - "Pole applications" to Verizon and National Grid, to apply to add fiber to telephone poles;  each application can be for up to 200 poles;  the application fees are applicable to the labor of putting the fiber up later.
  - Labor to actually install the fiber on poles and connect homes